broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 ### AoU signoff protocol

-Analogous to the existing internal signoff protocol, the Variants team would like to develop an external AoU callset signoff protocol.
+Analogous to the existing internal signoff protocol, the Variants team would like to have an external AoU callset signoff protocol.
 Once AoU signoff has been received the Variants team could begin a cleanup procedure to remove intermediate data generated during the course of creating the callset.